• Skip to main content

 In 1956, after Shannan Division of Work Committee was formally established, Zhegu Zong was under jurisdiction of Shannan Division of Work Committee.

-In 1960, Shannan Prefecture was established, Kazhu Township was divided into Zhegu County from the jurisdiction of Nedong District.
+In 1960, Shannan Prefecture was established, Kazhu Township was divided into Zhegu County from jurisdiction of Nedong District.
 Zhegu County belongs to Shannan Prefecture.

 In 1965, Zhegu County was renamed Comai County